 - runs when the promise is rejected.finally(onSettled)

-- runs after either outcomemyPromise
+- runs after either outcome

 .then((value) => {